Barrel to Bottle: Flavor Blasted Spirits

 Apologue is a local company that makes a persimmon liqueur.
 Luckily, we have the fruit kings here to tell us what a persimmon is.
 Jokes on everyone else though, Pat managed to sneak an amaro into this episode.
 They also make saffron and celery root liqueurs, so their line is focused more on high-end mixology.

-Pat brought one of the regular “What Does That Taste Like?” products, Tempest Fugit’s Crème de Noyaux.
+Pat brought one of the regular “What Does That Taste Like?” products, Tempus Fugit’s Crème de Noyaux.
 The combination of apricot and cherry pits, bitter almonds and other botanicals give it a marzipan flavor.
-If you have a need for Crème de Menthe, you can’t go wrong with Tempest Fugit’s high-end products.
+If you have a need for Crème de Menthe, you can’t go wrong with Tempus Fugit’s high-end products.

 Plantation Stiggins’ Fancy Pineapple Rum is truly a remarkable product and a favorite of everyone on the show.
 The process to make this is very complex.
 Their 3 Star Rum is infused with pineapple rind and then distilled in a cognac still in France.
 Then they take some of their dark rum and infuse it with pineapple fruit.
 Then they blend the two rums together.
 This rum is basically a ready to drink cocktail.

 Next up, Chinola is a passionfruit liqueur that would go perfect with Stiggins’ Fancy.
 Those two together is a cocktail, maybe with a little lime.
 You can also use this in a Hurricane in place of passionfruit syrup.

 Pat has six flavor-blasted whiskies left for this episode.
 The newest is Jameson Orange, which we are selling the HELL out of.
 It smells like Orange Crush or Fee Brothers Orange bitters.
 There’s not much whiskey flavor here, people are probably just ripping shots of it.